craws/OpenAtlas/install.md

 ### Files

-Copy the files to /var/www/your_sitename or clone it from GitHub
+Copy the files to /var/www/your_sitename or clone it from Bitbucket

 ### Database